Bagent leads Chicago to 34-21 preseason win over Chiefs; Bears' Coleman taken away on a stretcher

 INJURIES

-Bears: LT Larry Borom was carted off the field with a right leg injury with in the first quarter.
-He was listed as the backup at his position but was in line to make the 53-man roster as the swing tackle.
+Bears: LT Larry Borom was carted off the field with a right ankle injury in the first quarter.
+He was in line to make the 53-man roster as the swing tackle. … WR Nsimba Webster left with a groin injury.

-Chiefs: LT Wanya Morris was ruled out with a right knee injury in the first quarter.
-He was beaten out in camp by rookie Kingsley Suamataia for the starting job but was likely to make the team as a backup.
+Chiefs: LT Wanya Morris hurt his knee in the first quarter.
+He was beaten in camp by rookie Kingsley Suamataia for the starting job but was likely to make the team as a backup.
+“He’s going to be OK,” Reid said.
+“Give him some time here to rest up.”

 UP NEXT

-Chiefs: Play the Ravens on Sept.
+Chiefs: Host Baltimore on Sept.
 5 in a rematch of the AFC title game.

 AP NFL: https://apnews.com/hub/nfl